 Privacy Notice – How We Use Pupil Information

 Hampton Wick Infant & Nursery School is the data controller of the personal information you provide to us.
 This means the school determines the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed.
 The Headteacher acts as a representative for the school with regard to its data controller responsibilities; they can be contacted on 020 8977 3971 or email@example.com

 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
 Where the school outsources data to a third party processor, the same data protection standards that Hampton Wick Infant & Nursery School upholds are imposed on the processor.

-Adam Makepeace (Chair of Governors at Hampton Wick Infant & Nursery School) is the data protection officer.
+Sally Hayes (a member of staff at Hampton Wick Infant & Nursery School) is the data protection officer.
 Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
 The data protection officer can be contacted on 020 8977 3971 or firstname.lastname@example.org

 Why do we collect and use pupil information